Ethics Principles

 Required Fields

-1. Decision made: [One sentence]
+1. Decision made

-2. Alternatives considered: [Brief list]
+2. Alternatives considered

-3. Expected harms + mitigations: [What could go wrong?
-What safeguards?]
+3. Expected harms + mitigations

-4. Expected benefits + time horizon: [What concrete good?
-When?]
+4. Expected benefits + timeline

-What Counts as “High-Stakes”
+What Counts as High‑Stakes

-• Health/medical decisions
+• Health/medical

 • Legal exposure

-• Financial commitments above threshold (see Thread Mission)
+• Financial commitments above threshold

 • Irreversible relationship/career actions